Write, organize and run your initial test suite

-When building out your smoke tests, focus on developing test cases that are repeatable and easy to interpret, so you can ensure your tests consistently return valuable feedback.
+When building out your smoke tests, focus on developing test cases of critical importance, that are repeatable and easy to interpret, so you can ensure your tests consistently return valuable feedback.

 Consider any instructions you might need to repeat across different tests—these may be complete processes, like a login to access your app, or a repeating portion of a process, like the steps for filling out a form.

 A checklist for building your essential functional test case checklist can be found here.

 Foundational tests like smoke tests are crucial in testing that the basic functions of your site work.
 When instructing testers to perform a series of test cases, follow the Rainforest Action / Question format in each step.